Looking for the Best Places to See Brown Bears?

 When Bears wake up

-When spring arrives and the snow begins to melt, bears start to wake up after months of hibernation.
-It is an exciting time of the year for bears and park visitors.
+As spring arrives and snow melts away, bears awaken from their months-long hibernation.
+It’s an exciting time for both bears and park visitors.

 Viewing Etiquette